thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 ## What's an entity-relationship model?

-An **entity–relationship** model (ER model) describes people, places, or things that are inter-related.
+An **entity–relationship model** (ER model) describes people, places, or things that are inter-related.
 As the name suggests, an ER model is composed of entities and the relationships that can exist between them.
+An ER model is often expressed as an **entity-relationship diagram**.
+Here's an ER diagram that represents the movie, award, and plot entities.

-[INSERT EXAMPLE ER MODEL OF MOVIES AND AWARDS HERE]
+[INSERT ER DIAGRAM OF MOVIES, AWARDS, AND PLOTS HERE]

+This ER diagram uses crow's foot notation to specify the relationship cardinality of the entities. **Relationship cardinality** is just a fancy term that means the number of related entities in a relationship.
+There are three distinct relationship cardinality types.

+- One-to-one relationship
+- One-to-many relationship
+- Many-to-many relationship

+A **one-to-one** relationship describes the relationship between two entities, `A` and `B`, in which one entity of `A` may only be linked to one entity of `B` and vice versa.
+For example, think of `A` as movies, and `B` as plots.
+A movie has only one plot and a plot has only one movie.

+[INSERT ER DIAGRAM HERE]

+A **one-to-many** relationship describes the relationship between two entities, `A` and `B`, in which an entity of `A` may be linked to many entities of `B`, but a entity of `B` is linked to only one entity of `A`.
+For example, think of `A` as movies and `B` as awards.
+A movie can have several awards, but an award can only be given to one movie (per year).

+[INSERT ER DIAGRAM HERE]

+A **many-to-many** relationship describes the relationship between two entities, `A` and `B`, in which many entities of `A` may be liked to many entities of `B` and vice versa.
+For example, think of `A` as movies and `B` as actors.
+An actor can star in several movies and a movie can have several actors.

+[INSERT ER MODEL HERE]

+As you can see here, a many-to-many relationship is just the composition of two one-to-many relationships with an associative entity in the middle.
+We'll talk more about this kind entity a bit.

+### Exercise

+Draw an ER diagram to represent the relationship between pet entities and breed entities.

+Once you're satisfied, add owner entities to the diagram and draw their relationship with pet entities.

+Once you're satisfied with that, add your own entities to the diagram and draw their relationship with the other entities as appropriate.

+## Why is an entity-relationship model useful?

+An ER model is the result of analyzing a problem domain to better understand how its entities and their relationships exist over time.
+These processes that modified entities and their relationships can often be hard to describe in words.
+An ER diagram can be useful to represent these processes graphically.

-An ER model is commonly formed to represent the persistence needs of a web application.
-Typically, forming an ER model is the first step toward establishing a relational database structure.
-In a relational database, the relationship between an entity is implemented by storing the primary key of one entity as a foreign key reference in the table of another entity.
+An ER diagram is commonly created to represent the persistence needs of a new feature in a web application.
+Typically, creating an ER diagram is the first step toward establishing a relational database structure for the feature.
+In a relational database, the relationships between entities are implemented by storing the primary key of one entity as a foreign key reference in the table of another entity.

 Here's an example of a movie entity's unique identifier being stored as the `id` primary key in the `movies` table.